Welcoming New Paramedics: How the Welcome Experience Facilitates Transition - NSW Ambulance Wagga Wagga OIC Conference

 L to R Simone Murphy Intereach, Carmel La Rocca Multicultural Council, Shari Blumer Griffith City Council, Cai Halroyd Area News.

-Mount Austen Mock Interviews
+Mount AustIn Mock Interviews

 On Wednesday, 12 March, Grow Our Own, in collaboration with The Smith Family, organised mock interviews at Mount Austen High School.
 These interviews were designed to prepare students for real-world job interviews, with around 25-30 students participating in the event.